YouX subscription

 User Research

-Rohrer, C., (2014) When to Use Which User-Experience Research Methods, Accessed July 2, 2019, at: https://www.nngroup.com/articles/which-ux-research-methods/
+Rohrer, C., (2014) When to Use Which User-Experience Research Methods, Accessed on July 2, 2019, at: https://www.nngroup.com/articles/which-ux-research-methods/

 Attitudinal dimension vs. behavioral: what people say versus what people do.

-Qualitative Dimension vs. Quantitative : qualitative studies (eg observation) as a generator of data collected directly versus data from quantitative studies obtained indirectly.
+Qualitative Dimension vs. Quantitative : qualitative studies (e.g. observation) as a generator of data collected directly versus data from quantitative studies obtained indirectly.

-How the first two dimensions determine the type of questions that can be asked:
+As the first two dimensions determine the type of questions that can be asked:

-user questions
+User questions

-Rohrer, C., (2014) When to Use Which User-Experience Research Methods, Accessed July 2, 2019, at: https://www.nngroup.com/articles/which-ux-research-methods/
+Rohrer, C., (2014) When to Use Which User-Experience Research Methods, Accessed on July 2, 2019, at: https://www.nngroup.com/articles/which-ux-research-methods/

 Product Development

-Rohrer, C., (2014) When to Use Which User-Experience Research Methods, Accessed July 2, 2019, at: https://www.nngroup.com/articles/which-ux-research-methods/
+Rohrer, C., (2014) When to Use Which User-Experience Research Methods, Accessed on July 2, 2019, at: https://www.nngroup.com/articles/which-ux-research-methods/

 The available methods are not limited to the 20 proposed by Roher.
 Other authors suggest approaches that seem particularly interesting to us, such as: Prototyping, Personas and User Journey (also known as Journey Mapping).